luanorlandi/TokyoPlusPlus/README.md

 Tokyo++ is an application to study Database systems, it was made in the final project in the course of Database.

-It features an fictional server for the Tokyo 2020 Olympics.
+It features a fictional server for the Tokyo 2020 Olympics.

 ![Screenshot 1](img/menu.png)